frontenddogma/web-development-glossary/manuscript/c.md

 CoffeeScript
 : A programming language that compiles to JavaScript.
 It adds syntactic sugar inspired by Ruby, Python, and Haskell in an effort to enhance JavaScript’s brevity and readability.
 Specific additional features include list comprehension and destructuring assignment.&nbsp;[†](#w-coffeescript) ℹ︎&nbsp;[coffeescript.org](https://coffeescript.org/)

+Cognitive disability
+: As disabilities affecting cognitive ability, a concept encompassing various intellectual or cognitive deficits, including intellectual disability (formerly called mental retardation), deficits too mild to properly qualify as intellectual disability, various specific conditions (such as specific learning disability), and problems acquired later in life through acquired brain injuries or neurodegenerative diseases like dementia.
+Many of these disabilities have an effect on memory, which is the ability to recall what has been learned over time.&nbsp;[†](#w-cognitive-disability)

+ColdFusion
+: A commercial rapid web application development computing platform created in 1995 by J.J.
+Allaire.
+(The programming language used with the platform is also commonly called ColdFusion, though is more accurately known as CFML.)
+ColdFusion was originally designed to make it easier to connect simple HTML pages to a database.
+By version 2 (1996), it became a full platform that included an IDE in addition to a full scripting language.&nbsp;[†](#w-coldfusion) ℹ︎&nbsp;[is.gd/r6E53v](https://www.adobe.com/products/coldfusion-family.html)

+ColdFusion Markup Language
+: A scripting language for web development that runs on the Java virtual machine, the .NET framework, and Google App Engine.
+Multiple commercial and open source implementations of CFML engines are available, including Adobe ColdFusion, Lucee, New Atlanta BlueDragon, Railo, and Open BlueDragon.&nbsp;[†](#w-cfml)

 Collapsed margin
 : → Margin collapsing